ankschoubey/old-blog/_posts/2021-09-23-custom-ui-library.md

 ---
 layout: post
 comments: true
-description: Component libraries help you separate out the view from business logic making views extremely reusable.
+description: Separate out technical code from business logic for extreme reusability for code.
+last-modified-purpose: This is just Domain Driven Design and applies to both frontend and backend.
-categories: [web-development]
+categories: [web-development, ddd]
-last_modified_at: 2022-07-30T20:52:08.052481
+last_modified_at: 2022-10-14T20:52:08.052481
 permalink: /custom-ui-library/
-title: Always make a custom component library for every new application
+title: Always make a custom library for every new application
 ---

 ## Need for Custom UI Library